-All actions and services were implemented during the 2020-21 school year.
-RFKHS provided professional development opportunities to all staff.
-Staff participated in the two professional development days offered in Goal 1 Action 1.
-We provided all interventions and support for student success through our opportunity programs and academic intervention sessions.
-Students received additional support services from our psychologists, intervention counselors, nurses, and discipline liaisons.
+RFKHS fully implemented Support Services: Social Emotional Education (Action 3.6) and School Connectedness (Action 3.9) during the 2021-22 school year.
+Students received additional support services from our psychologist, intervention counselor, nurse, health clerk, family therapist, and discipline liaison.
 RFKHS implemented additional measures for student sense of safety.
-This included extra duty hours for the discipline liaison and campus security to make calls and home visits during school closures.
-An additional security door was placed in the main lobby.
+This included extra duty hours for the discipline liaison and campus security to make calls and home visits for students who were in need of re-engagement.
 Temperature scanners were placed in public and staff entrances, as well as safety guideline signage throughout the campus.
 The teacher day was extended an additional fifteen minutes to be available afterschool for students and parents.
 Technology was provided in credit recovery and intervention.
-The district was able to complete much needed repairs to student use facilities.
-Parent outreach and workshops were conducted in the evenings on a regular basis.
+The district was able to complete much needed repairs to student-used facilities.
 RFKHS accommodated student needs by maintaining the classified staff work calendar to align to student school days.
 These actions and services are principally directed to improve services for the unduplicated pupils.